ericcapo/marky-coco/README.md

 ## OUTPUTS
 <p align="justify">
-This software will produce a folder {sample}_outputs including:
-* a file hgcA_final.txt with: the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp), taxonomic identification (txid) and the amino acid sequences.
-See <b>IMPORTANT NOTES</b> for data intepretation.
+* hgcA_final.txt with columns: gene id, number of reads, gene length (bp), coverage values (nb of read/bp), taxonomic identification (txid) and amino acid sequences.
-* a file hgcB_final.txt with: the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp) and the amino acid sequences.
+* hgcB_final.txt with columnds : gene id, number of reads, gene length (bp), coverage values (nb of read/bp), and amino acid sequences.
-* a file merA_final.txt with: the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp), taxonomic identification (txid) and the amino acid sequences.
+* merA_final.txt with columnds : gene id, number of reads, gene length (bp), coverage values (nb of read/bp), and amino acid sequences.
-* a file merB_final.txt with: the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp) and the amino acid sequences.
+* merB_final.txt with columnds : gene id, number of reads, gene length (bp), coverage values (nb of read/bp), and amino acid sequences.
-* a file rpoBb_final.txt (bacterial rpoB genes) and a file rpoBa_final.txt (archaeal rpoB genes) including coverage values (nb of read/bp).
+* rpoBb_final.txt (bacterial rpoB genes) with coverage values (nb of read/bp).
+* rpoBa_final.txt (archaeal rpoB genes) with coverage values (nb of read/bp).
-* a file fastp.html and and a file fastp.html that are outputs for the fastp step.
+* fastp.html with metrics about the cleaning.
+* fastp.json with metrics about the cleaning.
-* a file bowtie2.log that is output for the bowtie2 step.
+* bowtie2.log with metrics about the read mapping.
 </p>

-## IMPORTANT NOTES
+## IMPORTANT NOTES FOR DATA INTERPRETATION
 <p align="justify">
-* You can modify the parameters for each step of the software in the file workflow/Snakefile and/or workflow/genesearch.sh.
-* You can use all intermediate files produced in the sample_tmp folder to perform other type of analysis.
-See the method section below to see what they are.
+This software and insights into data interpretation are presented in the paper "A consensus protocol for the recovery of mercury methylation genes from metagenomes" <i>Molecular Ecology Resources</i> <a href="https://doi.org/10.1111/1755-0998.13687" target="_blank"><u>doi: 10.1111/1755-0998.13687</u></a>.
-* <b>True hgcA genes</b> include one of the amino acids motifs: NVWCAAGK, NVWCASGK, NVWCAGGK, NIWCAAGK, NIWCAGGK or NVWCSAGK
+* <b>True hgcA genes</b> are those with amino acids motifs: NVWCAAGK, NVWCASGK, NVWCAGGK, NIWCAAGK, NIWCAGGK or NVWCSAGK
-* <b>True hgcB genes</b> include one of the amino acids motifs: CMECGA and CIECGA
+* <b>True hgcB genes</b> are those with the amino acids motifs: CMECGA and CIECGA + colocated with true hgcA genes.
-* To <b>find hgcB genes side-by-side with hgcA genes</b> in the same contig (so co-located in a microbial genome), look the 3nd number in their gene_id (corresponding to contigs id).
-Note that the 3rd number of the gene_id corresponds to the number of the genes on contigs.
+* To detected <b>co-located hgcB genes</b>, examine gene_ids.
 Ex k141_6000_1 and k141_6000_2 would be co-located genes.
-* <b>merA and merB gene´s</b> homologs are detected in this pipeline using HMM profiles creating from the amazing database from Christakis et al. (2021).
-This allow only to screen roughly your metagenome and maybe detect and count merA and merB homologs.
-Manual inspection (following Christakis, Barkay and Boyd 2021 paper) is required to fully identify "true" merA and "true" merB genes but not described (yet) here.
-DO NOT USE these output table saying you detect merA and merB genes because it will be clearly wrong.
+* <b>merA and merB gene´s</b> homologs are detected in this pipeline using HMM profiles created from the amazing database of Christakis, Boyd and Barkay et al. (2021) <a href="https://doi.org/10.3389/fmicb.2021.682605" target="_blank"><u>doi: 10.3389/fmicb.2021.682605</u></a>.
+Manual inspection of each homolog is required to identify "true" merA and "true" merB genes but tjhe strategy is not described (yet) here.
+DO NOT USE this output saying you detect merA and merB genes because it will be clearly wrong.
 * To <b>normalize hgc coverage values</b>, sum the coverage values obtained from bacterial and archaeal rpoB genes.
+Read Capo et al. 2023 MER for other strategies.
 * To <b>assign NCBI txid to the corresponding taxonomy</b>, you can use the R script below  or do a manual assignment with db/db_txid_2202220  if you have only few  hgcA gene homologs.
 If the database do not include the txid you found in your sample, check the identity here https://www.ncbi.nlm.nih.gov/taxonomy/
 </p>
 ```